What is the Definition of a Graph Neural Network (GNN)?

 What People Misunderstand About a Graph Neural Network (GNN)?

-Graph Neural Networks are often misunderstood in two key ways.
+Graph Neural Networks are often misunderstood in two key ways, which also contributes to ongoing confusion about the GNN meaning in practice.

 In fact, GNNs are an enhancement to what data is used and how it is used in a neural network.
 The same basic enhancement can be applied to many neural network architectures, resulting in a family of GNNs.
 While a graph database is the best way to manage connected data, for querying and pattern matching, neural network training is a very specific compute-intensive operation which uses its own optimized software, and now with GPUs, optimized hardware.
 The most efficient design is to train the GNN outside of the database, typically using tools like PyTorch Geometric or DGL.